leskovde/AutoPIE/Thesis/thesis_sketch.md

 5. Clang libtooling

+   1. AST
+      - describe the Clang AST, how it differs from the usual AST and how its represented in memory
-   1. AST visitor
+   2. AST visitor
       - the basic premise of the clang AST visitor and its implementation
       - explain the ability to override visit functions, returning true or false to continue
       - explain limitations (when traversing subtrees, etc.)
-   2. Matchers
+   3. Matchers
       - the usage, give examples
       - explain how they might be useful (fetching all functions, etc.)
-   3. Source to source transformation
+   4. Source to source transformation
       - the link between the source code and the AST
       - SourceManager and Rewriter
       - TreeDiff, TreeTransform, ...

-2. Program minimization
+5. Program minimization

    - in depth explanation of the problem and its goals
    - setting the domain (what kinds of programs the solution should work on)